percona/postgres/contrib/pg_tde/documentation/docs/replication.md

 ```

 !!! tip
-    Want to verify if everything works?
-Run `SELECT pg_tde_is_encrypted('your_encrypted_table');` on the standby to confirm that the encryption is active and the keys are resolved.
+    Want to verify that everything is working?
+After creating an encrypted table on the primary, run the following command on the standby to confirm that the encryption is active and the keys are resolved:

+    ```sql
+    SELECT pg_tde_is_encrypted('your_encrypted_table');
+    ```